-4.3.2 Configuring your Nextcloud for the Activity App
+4.3.2 Configuring your Nextcloud for the activity app

-To configure your Nextcloud to send out e-mail notifications a working Email Configuration is mandatory.
+To configure your Nextcloud to send out e-mail notifications a working Email configuration is mandatory.

-Furthermore it is recommended to configure the background job Webcron or Cron as described in Defining Background Jobs.
+Furthermore it is recommended to configure the background job Webcron or Cron as described in Defining back-ground jobs.

-There is also a configuration option activity_expire_days available in your config.php (See Config.php Parameters) which allows you to clean-up older activities from the database.
+There is also a configuration option activity_expire_days available in your config.php (See Configuration Parameters) which allows you to clean-up older activities from the database.